Riverfront Motel

-11 Strathaven Drive, Rosetta, TAS
+11 Strathaven Drive, Rosetta

 The mid-century mecca next to Mona!